USRSE/usrse.github.io/_events/2021/2021-07-dei-speaker-series-ncwit.md

 while at P&G. RSP is a unique job-shadowing program for minority youth interested in careers in STEM.
 The program expanded its reach to Duracell Company in 2011, and continues to impact students at both companies today.
-Currently, Dr. Andrea is the President/CEO of IDG Vision, LLC, where continues to impact the STEM talent pipeline as a consultant, speaker, coach, and trainer.
+Currently, Dr. Andrea is the President/CEO of IDG Vision, LLC, where she continues to impact the STEM talent pipeline as a consultant, speaker, coach, and trainer.